CSMCE | Profiles

-Boone said the most important thing he has learned from Primarily Math is the value of listening.
+Boone said the most important thing he learned from Primarily Math was the value of listening.

 “With time, I have learned the value of listening to children, regardless of whether they are right or wrong, to more deeply understand their misconceptions and how deep their knowledge of the topic is,” he said.
 “This has helped me better identify where children are at developmentally and what I can do to guide the individual.”